Joseph II, Holy Roman Emperor: Co-ruler

 In the mid-18th century, the Jesuit order had become a target of suspicion and criticism throughout Europe, seen by many rulers as too independent, too influential in education, and insufficiently loyal to secular authority.
-Joseph shared these Enlightenment-inspired concerns and regarded the Jesuits as a barrier to modernizing reforms, particularly in education and church-state relations.
-When Pope Clement XIV formally dissolved the Society of Jesus in 1773, the Habsburg Monarchy, under Maria Theresa’s rule with Joseph’s strong encouragement, moved quickly to implement the papal brief.
+Joseph shared these Enlightenment-inspired concerns regarding the Jesuits as a barrier to modernising reforms, particularly in education and church-state relations.
+When Pope Clement XIV formally dissolved the Society of Jesus in 1773, the Habsburg Monarchy, under Maria Theresa's rule with Joseph's strong encouragement, moved quickly to implement the papal brief.
 Joseph had already been pressing for greater state control over education and religious institutions, and the papal suppression provided the perfect opportunity.

-As Josephs power become more and more cemented he focused on foreign affairs.
-Joseph played a key role in the negotiations and the subsequent integration of Galicia into the Habsburg Monarchy the First Partition of Poland in 1772.
-His co-regency period also saw important legal and educational reforms initiated under Maria Theresa’s leadership, with Joseph’s support.
-The 1774 General School Ordinance (Allgemeine Schulordnung) established a standardized, state-controlled school system, reflecting Enlightenment ideals about education and citizenship.
+As Joseph's power became more and more cemented, he focused on foreign affairs.
+Joseph played a key role in the negotiations and the subsequent integration of Galicia into the Habsburg Monarchy following the First Partition of Poland in 1772.
+His co-regency period also saw important legal and educational reforms initiated under Maria Theresa's leadership, with Joseph's support.
+The 1774 General School Ordinance (Allgemeine Schulordnung) established a standardised, state-controlled school system, reflecting Enlightenment ideals about education and citizenship.

 During these years, Joseph traveled much.
-He met Frederick the Great privately at Neisse in 1769 (later painted in The Meeting of Frederick II and Joseph II in Neisse in 1769), and again at Mährisch-Neustadt in 1770; the two rulers initially got along well.
+He met Frederick the Great privately at Neisse in 1769 (later painted in the Meeting of Frederick II and Joseph II in Neisse in 1769), and again at Mährisch-Neustadt in 1770; the two rulers initially got along well.
 On the second occasion, he was accompanied by Prince Kaunitz, whose conversation with Frederick may be said to mark the starting point of the First Partition of Poland.
 To this and to every other measure which promised to extend the dominions of his house, Joseph gave hearty approval.
 Thus, when Frederick fell severely ill in 1775, Joseph assembled an army in Bohemia which, in the event of Frederick's death, was to advance into Prussia and demand Silesia (a territory Frederick had conquered from Maria Theresa in the War of the Austrian Succession).
-However, Frederick recovered, and thereafter became wary and mistrustful of Joseph.
+However, Frederick recovered and thereafter became wary and mistrustful of Joseph.